How to access Tourism Data?¶

 All the APIs available for the tourism domain can be accessed from the same URL through their Swagger user interface:

-Check section Datasets in the Tourism Domain for direct URLs to the datasets.
+Check section Datasets for direct URLs to the datasets.

 With the introduction on the Tourism API graphic interface of a newer swagger version, supplying and storing the token has become easier, making older procedures deprecated or obsolete.
 Moreover, in the new GUI, for every API method is shown whether it can provide Open Data as a result and if not, it will be necessary to authenticate.